 The interim financial statements are presented in Hong Kong dollars and have been prepared in accordance with International Accounting Standard 34 "Interim Financial Reporting".
-The principal accounting policies used in the preparation of the interim financial statements are consistent with those adopted in the annual financial statements for the year ended 31 December 2019.
+The principal accounting policies used in the preparation of the interim financial statements are consistent with those adopted in the annual financial statements for the year ended 31 December 2020.

-The adoption of new and revised International Financial Reporting Standards ("IFRSs") effective for annual accounting periods beginning on 1 January 2020 has no significant impact on the Group's results and financial position.
+The application of International Financial Reporting Standards ("IFRSs") effective for annual accounting periods beginning on 1 January 2021 has no significant impact on the Group's results and financial position.
 For the IFRSs which are not yet effective, the Group is in the process of assessing their impact on the Group's results and financial position.